-I’m a sociologist based in Berlin.
-My main current interest is the sociology of official statistics, especially how contemporary states produce and use statistical knowledge as an apparatus of government.
-I also have longstanding interests in housing and urban sociology: on the spatial distribution of poverty in cities, on poor neighbourhoods as a social and political ‘problem’, and on the commodification of land and housing.more
+I’m a sociologist living in Berlin.
+The current focus of my research is on the production and use of official statistics in capitalist societies, and how these relate to variants of state-market order, such as Keynesianism, European welfare state and neo-liberalism.
+I have longstanding interests in housing, urban change and poverty: on the spatial distribution of poverty in cities, on poor neighbourhoods as a social and political ‘problem’, and on the commodification of land and housing.more

-I’m currently a doctoral candidate at Leibniz Universität Hannover.
-My thesis is a comparative study of official measurements and statistics of poverty and income distribution in Britain and Germany 1975-2010.
-I’m also a Visiting Fellow at CASE at the LSE; until November 2012 I was Research Fellow there, working on the spatial research strand of the Social Policy in a Cold Climate programme.
-Before then I was a researcher at CCHPR at the University of Cambridge, and earlier still worked for several years as a software/web programmer. more
+At the moment I’m a doctoral candidate at Leibniz Universität Hannover, where my thesis is a comparative study of official statistics of poverty and income distributions in Britain and Germany 1975-2010.
+I’m also a Visiting Fellow at CASE at the LSE and an associate of the Saisir L’Europe project in Berlin and Paris.
+Previously, between 2005 to 2012 I was a Research Associate at CCHPR, University of Cambridge and latterly Research Fellow at CASE, working on the Social Policy in a Cold Climate programme. more